MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/static.md

 *   For more detailed information about WebView2 APIs, see [API reference][Webview2ApiReference].
 *   For more information about WebView2, see [WebView2 Resources][Webview2MainNextSteps].

-## Getting in touch with the Microsoft Edge WebView team
+## Getting in touch with the WebView2 team

 [!INCLUDE [contact WebView team note](../includes/contact-webview-team-note.md)]